ryosama/yawmp/README.md

 =======
 - Install a Web server
 - Install a PHP environnement
+- Enable openssl extension on PHP (only needed for version checking)
 - Copy the project files to your "www/choose_a_name" web directory
 - Create some alias in your web server for your songs.
 	Your songs should be stream by your web browser.